 Only boas and pythons can get IBD.
 If you want to identify whether your snake has it, though, spasms aren’t the only symptom.
 Other symptoms of inclusion body disease include:

-- Vomiting or regurgitating, followed by anorexia (not eating)
+- Vomiting or regurgitating, followed by anorexia

 - Weight loss as a result of not keeping food down